gitpushnjit/Flight-Delays-in-USA/README.md

 8. Used different Parameters to view different charts in the same place upon selecting various available options (Delay Types Tab on the Dashboard).
 9. Shared a few Insights regarding the Flight Delays, Airports and different Airlines in USA

-Please use this link to see the Dashboard
+Please use this link to see the Dashboard (Use Full Screen Mode for better view)

 https://public.tableau.com/shared/9SPPXP2G5?:display_count=y&:origin=viz_share_link